Western and Central Pacific Fisheries Commission: Governance

+In December 2022 at the 19th regular session of the WCPFC in Da Nang, Vietnam, Rhea Moss-Christian was appointed the Executive Director of the Commission, succeeding Feleti Teo of Tuvalu, who served as Executive Director from 2014-2022.
+Moss-Christian was previously the first woman to serve as chair of the WCPFC from 2014-2018 and subsequently chaired the Marshall Islands National Nuclear Commission.
+Previous executive directors include Glenn Hurry of Australia (2010-2014), who was also the inaugural chair of the WCPFC, and Andrew Wright of New Zealand (2005-2010), who later served as the executive secretary of the Commission for the Conservation of Antarctic Marine Living Resources.

+Trust fund

+In 2023 Taiwan promised to donate two million USD to the WCPFC's trust fund.

 Membership

 Membership of the Commission is open to the States that participated in negotiating the 2004 Convention.
 The contracting parties to the Convention, by consensus, may invite States or regional economic integration organizations that wish to fish for highly migratory fish stocks in the western and central Pacific to accede to the Convention.
 This approach restricts access, emphasizing that the initiative to accede lies with existing parties, not with new applicants.